strongloop/strongloop.com2/_posts/2019-07-10-building-an-online-game-with-loopback-4-pt5.md

 ### In This Episode

-Now, this project has some basic features that allow us to create our own characters and login.
-It is time to deploy it to cloud!

-In this episode we will first run our project in Docker.
-Then we will push it to Kubernetes cluster on IBM Cloud.
+Now that this project has some basic features that allow us to create our own characters and login, it's time to deploy it to cloud!
+So, in this episode we will first run our project in Docker and then push it to Kubernetes cluster on IBM Cloud.

 Docker image is lightweight, portable, and self-sufficient.
 Once you create a Docker image, you can run it almost everywhere.
 On the other hand, Kubernetes will handle those high level concepts such as storage, network and scale-up.

-You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part5/firstgame) for the code of this episode.
+You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part5/firstgame) for the code from this episode.

 <!--more-->

 ### Introduction

-In this series, I'm going to help you learn LoopBack 4 and how to easily build your own API and web project with it.
-We'll do so by creating a new project I'm working on: an online web text-based adventure game.
+In this series, I'm going to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
+We'll create a new project: an online web text-based adventure game.
 In this game, you can create your own account to build characters, fight monsters and find treasures.
 You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
 This game also allows multiple players to log in and play with their friends.

 ### Previously on Building an Online Game With LoopBack 4